-Appendix to Chapter 2: Valuing synergies
+Appendix to Section 2: Valuing synergies

 The best method to estimate the value of operating synergies between two businesses is through the computation of Net Present Value (NPV) of future cash flows of both the businesses after taking into account the effects of realized synergies between them (and the cost of realizing them).

-The actual estimation of the NPV requires going from synergy operators (Consolidation, Combination, Connection and Customization - as outlined in Chapter 2) to value drivers (see Table 1).
+The actual estimation of the NPV requires going from synergy operators (Consolidation, Combination, Connection and Customization - as outlined in Section 2) to value drivers (see Table 1).

 Synergies can be converted into numbers through value drivers.
 There are five numbers that are the key value drivers for operational synergies: